shakacode/react-webpack-rails-tutorial/README.md

 If you're looking for consulting on a project using React and Rails, email us at [contact@shakacode.com](mailto:contact@shakacode.com)!
 You can also join our slack room for some free advice.
 Email us for an invite.

-We're looking for great developers that want to work with Rails + React with a super-run, remote-first, distributed, worldwide team, for our own products, client work, and open source.
+We're looking for great developers that want to work with Rails + React (and react-native!) with a remote-first, distributed, worldwide team, for our own products, client work, and open source.
 [More info here](http://www.shakacode.com/about/index.html#work-with-us).